xiaolaba/ESP8266_MP3_DECODER/ReadMe.xiaolaba.txt

 =================================

-ROM images are provided and easy test, file name is direct to address of flash burn. or use the b.bat provide and command line pre-build. double clike on dosbox.bat, will open and cmd windows, use the command prompt, [c com#], will erase your old firmware
+ROM images are provided and for easy testing, rom file if named direct to address of flash burn. or use the b.bat provide and command line pre-build. double clike on dosbox.bat, will open and cmd windows, use the command prompt, [c com#], will erase your old firmware
 [b com3], will burn firmware